 Learn More Scrabble Essentials

 Scrabble terminology might seem a bit excessive at first, but it is important to learn what all these Scrabble terms mean.
+(And many of them also apply to Words With Friends.)
 You need to know what every aspect of the game is called so you can know what to do.
 Equally important, however, is knowing what not to do.
 That’s why you should also learn about the most common mistakes Scrabble players can make.
 If you’re aware of them, you’ll have a better chance of avoiding them.

 Zac Pricener has been a content creator for the past eight years.
 He’s a bit of an all-around nerd, and he has a bad habit of working movie and TV show references into conversations whenever possible.